jaykang920/x2clr/model/Instance/doc/design_instance_model.md

 ## Channel

- - AsyncTcpClient is in one NetFlow with a Channel set with the server name or id
+ - AsyncTcpClient is in one SingleThreadFlow with a Channel set with the server name or id
    - Example, "master", "gs1", "gs2", ...
- - AsyncTcpServer is in one NetFlow with "Clients" Channel
+ - AsyncTcpServer is in one SingleThreadFlow with "Clients" Channel
+ - SingleThreadFlow w/ Login Channel for LoginCase
+ - SingleThreadFlow w/ Lobby Channel for LobbyCase

 # Master